kuper-adrian/yvar/README.md

 # yvar - replace placeholders in files

-yvar is a tiny command line tool that replaces placeholders, that look like `$_{ FOO }`, with some other value.
+yvar is a tiny command-line tool that replaces placeholders, that look like `$_{ FOO }`, with some other value.
 For example, look at this `example.yml` file:
 ```yaml
 example:
   answer: $_{ ANSWER }